 Instructions

 • Saute onion and tomato paste: Heat olive oil in a medium saucepan over medium heat.
-Add in onion and green pepper and saute until translucent, 3-4 minutes.
-Add in tomato paste and stir constantly for a minute or so.
+Add in onion, cumin and green pepper and saute until translucent, 4-5 minutes.

 Notes